A tiny house on wheels is a comfy ticket to adventure. Right? With the proper planning, it definitely can be.

 - Correct mirror placement

-For more tips, watch our Tiny House Travel YouTube Playlist:
+For more towing tips, watch our Tiny House Travel How-To Videos:

 4. Practice the 3 C’s.